 Although the study has only been done on study rats, scientists are confidents that the compound might have the same effects if used on humans.

-It was reported that CBG showed excellent anti-inflammatory effects than CBD.
+It was reported that CBG showed excellent anti-inflammatory effects, similar to CBD.
 The study was done on lab rats with inflammatory Bowel Diseases; ulcerative colitis and Crohn’s disease, and they benefitted from the compounds’ anti-inflammatory therapeutic benefit.